xdanradu/xdanradu.github.io/_posts/2018-10-08-javascript-first-app.markdown

 [Source code for the example](https://github.com/xdanradu/SourceCode/tree/master/js-first-app)

 __TO DO's__:
- 1.
+ 1. Change the given code:
   - Restrict the counter to the [ 0, 2 ] range.<br>
   - Use an __\<input type="range"\>__ element instead of __\<span\>__ to display the counter graphically.
 <br>

- 3. Implement a basic calculator that allows the computation of [+, -, /, \*, %] operations between two numerical values.
+ 2. Implement a basic calculator that allows the computation of [+, -, /, \*, %] operations between two numerical values.
 For this we need:
   - Input fields for the numbers
   - Dropdown select for the operations
   - Button for the equals function